Karna98/django-project/Django_Notes.md

         >>> newTopic.title = 'Title 1.1'
         >>> newTopic.save()

-        # objects.all() displays all the questions in the database.
+        # objects.all() displays all the topics in the database.
         >>> Topic.objects.all()
         # Output : <QuerySet [<Topic: Topic object (1)>]>
         ```